 DIR fees and the donut hole

 The problem stems from the fact that DIR fees are almost always applied after the point-of-sale.
 For pharmacies, it’s common for weeks or even months to go by before they know what percentage of the prescription costs the PBM will claim.
-The retroactive nature of DIR fees—and the nearly unmitigated discretion with which PBMs are empowered to apply them—make them unpredictable, leaving pharmacies across the county struggling to plan budgets and forecast margins and cash flow.
+The retroactive nature of DIR fees make them unpredictable, leaving pharmacies across the county struggling to plan budgets and forecast margins and cash flow.

-Since PBMs pocket the rebate after point-of-sale, patients don’t benefit from discounted drug prices, either—their copay percentage is based on point-of-sale cost (vs. adjusted cost).
+Since patients’ copay percentage is based on point-of-sale cost (vs. adjusted cost), they don’t necessarily benefit from discounted drug prices.
 And even though DIR fees translate into lower payments for insurers, it’s the non-discounted drug price that counts toward the patient reaching their coverage limit.

 Encouraging transparency.
 Improving outcomes.

-Increasing transparency around DIR fees and strengthening PBM regulations at the federal level is the best way help pharmacies stay in business and protect patients from unbalanced out-of-pocket costs.
+Increasing transparency around DIR fees at the federal level is the best way help pharmacies stay in business and protect patients from unbalanced out-of-pocket costs.
 Right now, three bills pending in Congress aim to do just that: S.4136, H.R.13167, and H.R.19398.
 Support these bills today by contacting your local Member of Congress.

 At Amplicare, we’re dedicated to helping pharmacies navigate Medicare Part D efficiently and effectively to provide the best care to your patients.
 To learn more about how we can help, visit Amplicare.com/imedicare or contact us today.